RengarTheRed/MovementShooter/README.md

 There will be a build version in many weeks time.

 ## Controls
-WASD - Character Movement
+- WASD - Character Movement
-Spacebar - Jump
+- Spacebar - Jump
-E - Interact
+- E - Interact
-Mouse - Aim
+- Mouse - Aim
-LMB - Shoot
+- LMB - Shoot
-Esc/P - Open Pause Menu
+- Esc/P - Open Pause Menu

 ## Credits
-Code is made purely by me with some inspiration from Tutorials / ChatGPT/ Googling solutions to problems.
+Code is made purely by me with some inspiration from Tutorials / ChatGPT / Googling solutions to problems.

 ### Tools Used
 - Unity 2023.1.1f1